MH42/cross-compiler-code-coverage/TC3/README.md

 ## Using <span style="font-variant: small-caps">TC3</span> - Quick analysis procedure
+Currently, calculating the code coeverage is a semi-automatic process consisting of there three steps.
+Basically, these steps could be executed automatically.
+However, they depend on the test framework in use (e.g. JUnit, TestNG vs. Selenium, TestComplete...).
+For this reason, we currently leave the test execution step to the user.

 1. Click in <span style="font-variant: small-caps">TC3</span> on the Settings-icon.
 Select the project you want to analyze.
 For example, use 'EclispeHupaR1684702' in the ['Hupa-Versions'](../Hupa-Versions/) directory (please note the README-file in this directory).
 Select the analysis precision level.
 We have used Expression Star as instumentation level in our evaluation.
 Define the packages that contain client-side code and server-side/desktop application code, respectively.
 Click OK.
 2. Make sure the MySQL-dump 'hupa_coverage.sql' is available.
 3. Determine the code coverage.
 Start the calculation by clicking on the statistics button.
-4. Look at the metrics in the table.
+Look at the metrics in the table.

 ## Using <span style="font-variant: small-caps">TC3</span> - Full analysis procedure
+Currently, calculating the code coeverage is a semi-automatic process consisting of there three steps.
+Basically, these steps could be executed automatically.
+However, they depend on the test framework in use (e.g. JUnit, TestNG vs. Selenium, TestComplete...).
+For this reason, we currently leave the test execution step to the user.
 The full code coverage analysis procedure looks like this:

 1. Click in <span style="font-variant: small-caps">TC3</span> on the Settings-icon.
 Select the project you want to analyze.
 For example, use 'EclispeHupaR1684702' in the ['Hupa-Versions'](../Hupa-Versions/) directory (please note the README-file in this directory).
 Select the analysis precision level.
 We have used Expression Star as instumentation level in our evaluation.
 Define the packages that contain client-side code and server-side/desktop application code, respectively.
 Click OK.
 2. Instrument the project (or use the prepared version in the ['Hupa-Versions'](../Hupa-Versions/instrumented/) directory).
 To do this, click in <span style="font-variant: small-caps">TC3</span> on the Barcode-icon.
 A new project will appear in the Package Explorer of Eclipse.
 The name of the project will be 'EclipseHupaR1684702Instrumented'.
 This is the instrumented version.
 3. Build 'EclipseHupaR1684702Instrumented' (this includes the compilation with the GWT-compiler).
 To do this, simply navigate to the 'EclipseHupaR1684702Instrumented' directory and run 'mvn clean package' (**Maven required**).
 4. Trace the program execution with the logging server.
 If your software under test is a web application, activate the logging server, that is, click on the black server icon with the green play symbol.
 If your software under test is a desktop applications, no logging server has to be started as no data have to be sent via WebSockets.
 Run the instrumented web application with the web test suite.
 5. Determine the code coverage.
 Start the calculation by clicking on the statistics button.
-6. Look at the metrics in the table.
+Look at the metrics in the table.

 ## FAQ's